Mohammad-Nikmard/Castify/README.md

 ![mockup](assets/mockup.png)

 ## Overview
 This is an small ui for a podcast application called `Castify`.
 Users can see different types of playlists and categories.
-The local database of this app has been handled with MVVM architecture for the separation of layers and to keep eveything clean respectively.
+The local database of this app has been handled with MVVM architecture for the separation of layers and to keep eveything clean and also provider is used for the state management respectively.

 ## Features
  - **Main Activity** : Showcases an small UI desgin of a podcast application.